-Closing on the commercial paper program is scheduled for November 2001, with an initial draw of \$60 million planned, including \$40 million in new money and \$20 million for reimbursement of prior years' capital disbursements.
+WASA closed on its commercial paper program in December 2001, and completed its first draw under the program of \$60 million at historical low interest rates ranging from 1.65 to 1.70 percent.
 As described earlier, the proposed commercial paper program will be used as interim financing of the capital program, and WASA will issue fixed rate bonds approximately annually to take out any outstanding balances under the commercial paper program.
 Based on current capital disbursement projections, the entire \$100 million authorized under this program would be drawn down in FY 2002, with fixed rate issuance to follow thereafter, depending on actual capital spending and market conditions.